jkb91jkb91/flux_repo_monorepo/README.md

 This not only means flux-system will be created under this path BUT MOST IMPORATANT IS THAT HERE flux will look for Kustomization files
 apps_prod.yaml >>> kustomization   and GitRepository
 apps_staging.yaml >> kustomization and GitRepository

+Let's say you want to add another file here like: apps_kustomization.yaml  >> You have to only add this file here .
+NOT UNDER flux-system/kustomization.yaml << you dont need do anything here.

 # Kind One Cluster
 kind create cluster --name my-cluster --config kind-config-master-worker.yaml